 Quakers have been meeting in Nottingham since the 1600s.
 Here is a pictorial history of the Meeting Houses that have been in existence since then.
-You can also see a map of the Meeting House locations.
 The original, more detailed photo album was compiled by the late John Gray, and is available to view after Meeting for Worship.

 Every effort has been made to acknowledge copyright for the photos.
 Please inform us of any omissions so we can rectify them as soon as possible.

-In 1649, George Fox, founder of the Religious Society of Friends or Quakers, arrived in Nottingham, where he proceeded to interrupt the service in St. Mary’s Church.
-He was put in prison at Weekday Cross, which he described as ‘a nasty stinking place’.
-Mrs. Reckless, the wife of John Reckless who was Sheriff of Nottingham, was present at St. Mary’s on the occasion of this interruption and was so influenced by Fox’s testimony that she arranged for him to be removed from the gaol to custody in the Sheriff’s house.
-Both she and her husband soon afterwards became Quakers.
+In 1649, George Fox (a key founding member of the Religious Society of Friends, or Quakers) came to Nottingham with Friends to attend a meeting.
+While here, he interrupted a service at St Mary’s Church, for which he was imprisoned; this was the first of his eight documented imprisonments for his faith.
+In Nottingham, he was held at Weekday Cross, which he described as ‘a nasty, stinking place’.
+Hannah Reckless, the wife of the Sheriff of Nottingham, John Reckless, was present at St Mary’s during the interruption and was so influenced by Fox’s testimony that she arranged for him to be moved from the gaol into custody at the Sheriff’s house.
+Both she and her husband became Quakers soon afterwards.

 (Photo taken c.
 1905.
 Historical material by J Holland Walker, quoted from picturethepast.org.uk).